-- 8.4.1 General.
-If, at any time, a fire extinguisher shows evidence of dents, mechanical injury, or corrosion to the extent as to indicate weakness, it shall be condemned or hydrostatically retested subject to the provisions of 8.4.2 and Section 8.8. - 8.4.1.1 Pump tanks shall not be required to comply with 8.4.1. - 8.4.1.2 Nonrechargeable fire extinguishers other than halogenated agent types shall not be required to comply with 8.4.1 but shall be discharged and discarded where the fire extinguisher shows evidence of dents, mechanical injury, or corrosion to the extent of indicating weakness. - 8.4.1.3 Nonrechargeable halon agent-type fire extinguishers that show evidence of dents, mechanical injury, or corrosion to the extent indicating weakness shall be removed from service, shall not be discharged, and shall be returned to the manufacturer, a fire equipment dealer, or a distributor to permit recovery of the halon. - 8.4.2\ Examination of Cylinder Condition.
-Where a fire extinguisher cylinder or shell exhibits one or more of the following conditions, it shall not be hydrostatically tested but shall be condemned or destroyed by the owner or at the owner's direction: - (1)\ Where repairs by soldering, welding, brazing, or use of patching compounds exist - (2) Where the cylinder threads are worn, corroded, broken, cracked, or nicked - (3) Where corrosion has caused pitting, including pitting under a removable nameplate or nameband assembly - (4) Where the fire extinguisher has been exposed to excessive heat, flame, or fire - (5) Where a calcium chloride-type extinguishing agent has been used in a stainless steel fire extinguisher - (6) Where the shell is of copper or brass construction joined by soft solder or rivets - (7) Where the depth of a dent exceeds √10 of the greatest dimension of the dent if not in a weld or exceeds √4 in.
+8.4.1.2.1 Nonrechargeable fire extinguishers other than halon agent types, that show evidence of dents, mechanical injury, or corrosion to the extent of indicating weakness shall not be required to comply with 8.4.1.

+8.4.1.2.2 Nonrechargeable fire extinguishers as stated in 8.4.1.2.1 shall be discharged and discarded.

+8.4.1.3 Nonrechargeable halon agent-type fire extinguishers that show evidence of dents, mechanical injury, or corrosion to the extent indicating weakness shall be removed from service, shall not be discharged, and shall be returned to the manufacturer, a fire equipment dealer, or a distributor to permit recovery of the halon.

+8.4.2\ Examination of Cylinder Condition.
+Where a fire extinguisher cylinder or shell exhibits one or more of the following conditions, it shall not be hydrostatically tested but shall be condemned or destroyed by the owner or at the owner's direction:

+- (1)\ Where repairs by soldering, welding, brazing, or use of patching compounds exist - (2) Where the cylinder threads are worn, corroded, broken, cracked, or nicked - (3) Where corrosion has caused pitting, including pitting under a removable nameplate or nameband assembly - (4) Where the fire extinguisher has been exposed to excessive heat, flame, or fire - (5) Where a calcium chloride-type extinguishing agent has been used in a stainless steel fire extinguisher - (6) Where the shell is of copper or brass construction joined by soft solder or rivets - (7) Where the depth of a dent exceeds $\frac{1}{10}$ of the greatest dimension of the dent if not in a weld or exceeds $\frac{1}{4}$ in.
 (6 mm) if the dent includes a weld - (8) Where any local or general corrosion, cuts, gouges, or dings have removed more than 10 percent of the minimum cylinder wall thickness - (9) Where a fire extinguisher has been used for any purpose other than that of a fire extinguisher